-The Office of Development leads the implementation of the Mayor’s Housing Plan to create or preserve 300,000 units of affordable housing by 2026.
+The Office of Development finances the creation and preservation of affordable housing and leads the implementation of development and preservation related strategies in Housing Our Neighbors: A Blueprint for Housing and Homelessness.
 This is performed in close collaboration with HPD colleagues, other City and state agencies, and the New York City Housing Development Corporation (HDC).

-- Division of Building & Land Development Services (BLDS) is responsible for providing architectural, engineering, environmental, cost valuation, and construction support, with the goal of ensuring that HPD programs produce quality affordable housing in a timely and cost-effective manner.
+- Division of Building & Land Development Services (BLDS) provides architectural, engineering, environmental, and construction support services, as well as interagency coordination, with the goal of ensuring that HPD programs produce quality affordable housing in a timely and cost-effective manner

-- Division of Housing Incentives administers eight real property tax benefit programs authorized by state and City laws to facilitate private and publicly-subsidized rehabilitation and new construction throughout New York City.
-The division also allocates as-of-right (4%) and competitive (9%) federal Low Income Housing Tax Credits pursuant to Section 42 of the Internal Revenue Code and the City's Qualified Allocation Plan, which reflects the priorities of the Housing New York Plan.
+- Division of Housing Incentives administers tax and zoning incentive programs, including real property tax benefit programs authorized by state and City laws to facilitate private-financed and publicly-subsidized rehabilitation and new construction throughout New York City, the allocation of as-of-right (4%) and competitive (9%) federal Low Income Housing Tax Credits pursuant to Section 42 of the Internal Revenue Code and the City's Qualified Allocation Plan, and Voluntary and Mandatory Inclusionary Housing programs.